lorenzo-rovigatti/tacoxDNA/README.md

 ### Optional arguments
 * `-c\--closed`
-the last bead (base) is connected to the first bead (base).
-Default is True
+the last bead is connected to the first bead (default)
 * `-o\--open`
-the last bead (base) is not connected to the first bead (base).
-Default is False
+the last bead is not connected to the first bead
 * `-h\--help`
 print usage
 * `-d\--dsDNA`
-the chain is clad with a double strand DNA.
-Default is True
+the chain is clad with a double-stranded DNA (default)
 * `-s\--ssDNA`
-the chain is clad with a single strand DNA.
-Default is False
+the chain is clad with a single-stranded DNA
 * `-n\--nicked`
 optional argument when -d option is used.
-One of the two strands of double strand DNA is nicked (not circularized).
-Default is False
+One of the two strands of double strand DNA is nicked (not circularized) (not set by default)
 * `-p\--supercoiling=SUPERCOILING_DENSITY`
-supercoiling density percentage.
-Default is 0, with an equilibrium pitch of 10.5 imposed
+supercoiling density percentage (defaults to 0, with an equilibrium pitch of 10.5 imposed)
 * `-w\--writhe=WRITHE_AMOUNT`
-additional writhe to superimpose (useful for knots which have an average writhe different from 0).
-Default value is 0.
+additional writhe to superimpose (useful for knots which have an average writhe different from 0, it defaults to 0)
 * `-e\--seed=RNG_SEED`
-random seed.
+random seed (defaults to a random value)
 * `-q\--sequence=SEQUENCE`
-text file containing sequence, ex ATCTGA.
-Default is a random sequence.
-The length of the sequence should correspond to the number of points in the coordinate file
+text file containing a valid DNA sequence (*e.g.* ATCTGA).
+The length of the sequence should correspond to the number of points in the coordinate file.
+If not specified, the sequence will be chosen randomly

 ### Output
 * An oxDNA topology file (named by suffixing the centerline file with ".top")